 Workers compensation payments vary from state to state.
-They can help when injuries and illnesses arise from the workplace but accidents can happen at any time.
+They can help when accidents arise from the workplace but injuries and illnesses can happen at any time.

-When you have cover with AustralianSuper you're covered 24 hours a day, seven days a week, not just when you're at work.
+When you have cover with AustralianSuper you're covered 24 hours a day, seven days a week, not just when you're at work1.
 For more information about cover when you're on extended leave or overseas see page 29.